To learn more about our work, check out our annual Impact Reports.

 Mobilizing and Changing the Narrative in San Antonio

 In collaboration with the H.E.
 Butt Foundation, in 2023, we will be working with 25 members in San Antonio on a combined organizing and narrative change effort to drive systems change.

-UpTogether members are leading the way and will meet to discuss and decide which local policies they want to rally around this year to drive change that will impact the entire community.
+UpTogether members are leading the way and will meet to discuss and decide which local policies changes they want to mobilize around to drive change that will impact the entire community.
 They will tell their personal stories to demonstrate the need for change and to counter harmful stereotypes about people with financial hardship.